SofianChay/ProbabilisticCYKParser/README.md

 and at each step the left and right node.
 The stopping condition is when a node has no right and left element.

-#### Remove artificial symbols created because of the Chomsky Normal Form
+#### Removing artificial symbols created because of the Chomsky Normal Form

 Eventually, the sentence is
 parsed with the grammar in Chomsky Normal Form,